I'm Not in Love: Release and promotion

-According to Stewart, at the time of recording The Original Soundtrack the band was already being courted by Mercury Records (part of the Phonogram group) to leave Jonathan King's small UK Records label, where they were struggling financially.
+According to Stewart, at the time of recording The Original Soundtrack, the band was already being courted by Mercury Records (part of the Phonogram group) to leave Jonathan King's small UK Records label, where they were struggling financially.
 He said: "I rang them.
 I said come and have a listen to what we've done, come and have a listen to this track.
 And they came up and they freaked, and they said, 'This is a masterpiece.
 How much money, what do you want?
 What sort of a contract do you want?
 We'll do anything.'
 On the strength of that one song, we did a five-year deal with them for five albums and they paid us a serious amount of money."
 Despite impressing their new label with the track, Phonogram felt that it was not suitable for release as a single due to its length, and released "Life Is a Minestrone" as the first single from The Original Soundtrack instead.
 However, many influential figures in the music industry were demanding that "I'm Not in Love" be released as a single, and Mercury eventually bowed to the pressure and released it as the second single from the album.
 The band were forced to edit the track down to four minutes for radio play, but once it charted, pressure from the public and the media caused the radio stations to revert to playing the full version.
-Record World said that "One of the most technically perfect productions of this or any year is kind pf a cross between '2001' and the golden era Lennon-McCartney ballad days."

 Released in May 1975, "I'm Not in Love" became the band's second number-one, staying atop the UK singles chart for two weeks from 28 June.
-In the US, the record peaked at number two on the Billboard Hot 100 for three weeks, deprived of an expected top spot placing by a different number-one each week (Van McCoy's "The Hustle", The Eagles' "One of These Nights", and the Bee Gees' "Jive Talkin'").
+In the US, the record peaked at number two on the Billboard Hot 100 for three weeks.
 In the UK the single was released in its full length version of over six minutes; in the US and Canada it was released in an edited 3:42 version, and with a different B-side.

+Critical reception

+The song received widespread praise from the UK music press.
+Andrew Tyler of the NME stated, "The Original Soundtrack contains ... just one wonderful track.
+And this is it."
+He went on to say that "it soars, it tickles, it leaves swellings on the forearms just below the elbows", and that "it's 10cc doing their instinctive best to root out the kind of rolling, well-modulated moodiness they could have been turning out all along".
+In Melody Maker, Colin Irwin called the record "outstandingly beautiful" and said, "it's such a perfectly constructed work that the song itself should quickly gain standard status in fields beyond rock".
+Sue Byrom of Record Mirror wrote, "Slow and lush, with beautifully building choruses, it's evocative of all things nice."

+In the U.S., Record World said that "One of the most technically perfect productions of this or any year is kind of a cross between 2001 and the golden era Lennon-McCartney ballad days."